 (a) the loan complies with

 all lawful the requirements under of this chapter with respect to loans to other borrowers and is

 not on terms more favorable than those extended to other borrowers; and

 any such the loan or aggregate of loans to any one director or committee member which exceeds $2,500 that exceeds

-$20,000 plus pledged shares must be reported to is approved by MUST BE REPORTED TO the board of directors.
-Loans
+$20,000 plus pledged shares must be reported to must be reported to the board of directors.
+Loans to directors and

 (2) A credit union may permit directors, employees, loan officers, the credit manager, and members of its supervisory and